ab604/lung-neoantigen-supplement/README.md

+Last Updated on 2024-07-25

+# Supplementary Materials

+This repository contains the supplementary tables as `csv` files for:
-# Supplementary Information for Proteogenomics guided identification of functional neoantigens in non-small cell lung cancer

-This repository is associated with Zenodo object:
+**Proteogenomics guided identification of functional neoantigens in non-small cell lung cancer**.
+This repository is associated with Zenodo
+object:
 [10.5281/zenodo.12820423](https://zenodo.org/doi/10.5281/zenodo.12820423).

+The column names and contents of the `csv` files in the `tables` folder are described below.

 ## Supplementary Material 1: Patient information